DV

 What is the difference between DIVO and IDVO?

-DIVO (Amplify CWP Enhanced Dividend Income ETF) tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a basket strategy, while IDVO (Amplify International Enhanced Dividend Income ETF) tracks Basket (Amplify Interest Rate Hedged Dividend Income ETF holdings) with an international approach.
+DIVO (Amplify CWP Enhanced Dividend Income ETF) tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a covered call approach, while IDVO (Amplify International Enhanced Dividend Income ETF) tracks Basket (Amplify Interest Rate Hedged Dividend Income ETF holdings) with an international approach.
 They are issued by Amplify ETFs and Amplify ETFs respectively.

 Can I hold both DIVO and IDVO?